Lansoprazole (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, osteoporosis, seizures, or a history of low magnesium levels in your blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, osteoporosis, seizures, or phenylketonuria (PKU).

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.